hashicorp/vault/website/source/docs/enterprise/performance-standby/index.html.md

 ### Behind Load Balancers

-Additionally if you wish to point your load balancers at performance standby nodes the `sys/health` endpoint could be used to determine if a node is a performance standby.
+Additionally, if you wish to point your load balancers at performance standby nodes, the `sys/health` endpoint can be used to determine if a node is a performance standby.
 See the [sys/health API](/api/system/health.html) docs for more info.